DigitalNZ/extraction_point/README.md

 ./bin/extract_as_json.sh still-images still-images-page-2.json limit=100\&offset=100
 ```

-Using limit and offset for pagination is probably most useful `json`.
+Using limit and offset for pagination is probably most useful for
+breaking up `json` into more managable chunks.

 Here's how to request results in `tsv` for all documents only in a
 specific basket: